CSCfi/Kielipankki-korp-frontend-plugins/doc/frontend_devel.md

     Also the name of the attribute must contain `"__"` and `"geo"` to show up in the list of supported attributes.

 - `settings.mapEnabled` - `boolean`.
 The map should be enabled.
-- `settings.mapCenter` - Where the center of the map should be located when user opens map.
+- `settings.mapCenter` - Where the center of the map should be located when user opens map (but see `settings.calculateMapCenter` below for calculating the center based on map data).
 Example:
    ```
     settings.mapCenter = {
       lat: 62.99515845212052,